 Spread opposite the Malay Peninsula to the amazing Borneo islands, Malaysia traverses the South China Sea and is an impression of the numerous essences of Asia.
 A walk around the old roads of Malacca, Penang, or Kuala Lumpur gives a firsthand impression of interaction among the Dutch, Chinese, Arabian, Malay, and Indian sailors that has in a way molded the diverse Malaysia that is seen today.
 The nation is home to an alluring mix of cooking styles, religions, and societies.
 A few of the city blocks have mosques, holy places, pagodas, and sanctuaries close by an assortment of cafés serving elite Malaysian, Indian, or Chinese dishes.

 A booming economy and huge populace don’t exactly mean a huge occupation market for first-time unfamiliar English teachers.
 Malaysia is not at all like Thailand, Vietnam, and other Southeast Asian nations.
-Openings, nevertheless, exist particularly for the ones having a BA degree, some previous teaching experience, and a TEFL certificate.
+Openings, nevertheless, exist particularly for the ones having a BA degree, some previous teaching experience, and who have pursued a TEFL/TESOL course in Malaysia.
 An advance interview is a standard for a large portion of the new employee screenings, being directed through Skype or over the telephone.
 Lodging costs and airfares typically must be borne by the teachers, a large portion of whom usually move into apartments recently vacated by their colleagues or decide to share lodging with their associates.

 A comfortable lifestyle is ensured in light of a decent compensation on offer.
 Ordinary work weeks include 20 to 25 hours of work that leaves ample time for exploring the country.
 A four-year college degree is required for teaching in the country as many employers favor candidates having a graduate degree.
-TEFL certification is likewise compulsory with work visa grants being given for some situations on producing something similar.
+ESL/EFL teaching courses in Malaysia is likewise compulsory as work visa grants are given for some situations on producing something a TEFL certificate or an equivalent.
 Significant urban communities, for example, Kuala Lumpur as a rule have a concentration of teaching jobs.